CBI books Karti Chidambaram for facilitating visa of Chinese nationals for illegal gratification | Law-Order

 ''I have lost count, how many times has it been?
 Must be a record,'' Karti tweeted without specifying.

-In the new case which is an offshoot of an ongoing probe, the CBI has alleged that Karti Chidambaram had received Rs 50 lakh alleged bribe to facilitate the visa of 250 Chinese nationals during the UPA regime, the officials said.
+In the new case which is an offshoot of an ongoing probe, the CBI has alleged that Karti Chidambaram had received Rs 50 lakh alleged bribe to facilitate the visa of 250 Chinese nationals during the UPA regime for a power project, the officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)